 Request a review

-If you are not happy with our response to your request, you can contact us and ask us for a review.
+If you are not happy with our response to your request, you can contact us and ask us for an internal review.

 If you are still not happy after our review, you can refer the matter to the Information Commissioner.